Digital & Immersive Experiences

 Main House Studio

-Read Thomas Cole's Words Brought to Life in the Main House Studio Read Maria Bartow Cole's Letter on the Hike to Schroon Mountain
+Read Thomas Cole's Words Brought to Life in the Main House Studio Read Maria Bartow Cole's Letter Detailing the Hike

 Sitting Room